 Solo Female Travel in Nicaragua

-Thanks for reading this post & watching my video on solo female travel in Nicaragua!
-In case you’re wondering what some of my other favorite solo female travel destinations are, they include Iceland, Austria, & Ireland ~ as well as parts of the Yucatan Peninsula in Mexico.
-If you’re new to travel & need some encouragement ~ hit me up in the comments below or email me!
+Thanks for watching my video on solo female travel in Nicaragua.
+In case you’re wondering what some of my other favorite solo female travel destinations are: they include Iceland, Austria, & Ireland ~ as well as parts of the Yucatan Peninsula in Mexico.
+If you’re new to travel & need some encouragement, comment below or email me!